IVC Filter Lawsuit Funding and Lawsuit Help

 IVC Filter lawsuits.

-FDA safety communication: In August 2010, the FDA announced that 921 adverse event reports had been filed, indicating that there were 328 instances of filter migration, 146 device detachments, 70 inferior vena cava perforations, and 56 filter fractures.
-The FDA expressed concern that the retrievable IVC filters are intended for short-term placement, but are too often left in the patients until the risk for pulmonary embolism subsides.
+In August 2010, the FDA announced that patients filed 921 adverse event reports, indicating that there were 328 instances of filter migration, 146 device detachments, 70 inferior vena cava perforations, and 56 filter fractures.
+The FDA expressed concern that the retrievable IVC filters are short-term solutions, and patients often keep these filters until the risk for pulmonary embolism subsides.
 They recommended that surgeons remove the devices as soon as possible.
 This safety communication was reiterated in 2014,

 according to Surgical Watch re: